Home 5 About Us 5 Why geared dry bulk shipping?

 The characteristics of flexibility, versatility and port accessibility, coupled with resilient underlying demand that is typically less dependent on discretionary spending, result in a natural diversification of risk, barrier to entry and downside protection for the Handysize and Supra/Ultramax segments.

-New ordering for geared dry bulk vessels is at its lowest in 20 years with an uptick in orders unlikely with shipyards near capacity with orders for other vessel types until the end of 2024 and beyond, low margins for small ships, lack of financing, increase in newbuild price quotes, and lack of future-proofed designs.
+New ordering for geared dry bulk vessels is near 20 year lows with an uptick in orders unlikely with shipyards near capacity with orders for other vessel types until the end of 2025 and beyond, low margins for small ships, lack of financing, increase in newbuild price quotes, and lack of future-proofed designs.
 We believe that the industry-wide focus on environmental concerns has also led to a pull-back in capital investment in newbuild vessels.

 Environmental regulations reducing supply and discouraging new ship ordering